Our Blue Ridge Road Trip Adventure

 The overall trip was approximately 2,300 miles and we had laid out the routes and stops to allow us to become more familiar with areas that we had not previously visited.
 We go into more detail on each destination page, click any destination in the list below right;

-Amicalola Falls State Park, Georgia Map
+Amicalola Falls State Park, GA Map

 Located in the majestic North Georgia mountains, Amicalola Park is a captivating natural haven that draws visitors with its awe- inspiring beauty and abundant recreational opportunities.
 At its centerpiece stands Amicalola Falls, a staggering 729-foot cascade, making it the tallest waterfall in Georgia and a mesmerizing sight to behold.
 The park's well-maintained trails offer various vantage points, leading adventurers through lush forests and stunning landscapes to witness the falls from different angles.

-Tallulah Gorge Falls State Park, Georgia Map
+Tallulah Gorge Falls State Park, GA Map

 Tallulah Gorge was our next destination; This is is a beautiful natural wonder nestled in the northeast corner of Georgia, USA.
 Spanning over 2,700 acres, this picturesque park is renowned for its deep gorge, carved over millennia by the Tallulah River.
 At its heart lies the mesmerizing Tallulah Falls, a series of six stunning cascades that tumble dramatically over the rocky cliffs.
 The park offers visitors an unparalleled experience with its impressive suspension bridge that hangs 80 feet above the canyon floor, providing breathtaking views of the roaring waterfalls below.